U.S. flag

 Program areas include legal framework, management capacity, and professionalization of the procurement workforce.
 Support includes:

-• Guiding re-reorganization of procurement entities to incorporate project management
+• Re-reorganization of procurement entities to incorporate project management

-• Advancing professionalization and credentialing of the procurement workforce
+• Professionalization and credentialing of the procurement workforce

 Countries and Regions